Rehlaender/print_clerk/README.md

 2. Override any of the partial templates. they are address, footer, totals, header, thanks , and the items.
 The whole tanks is wrapped in a thanks hook, so replace or add at will.

-4. Enable packaging slips, by setting

-  print_buttons: "invoice,slip"

-  Use above feature for your own template if you want.
-For each button_name, define a subsection with header,   print, and thanks, in your locale.
+4. Disable any styles by changing the config.yml to suit

+  print_styles: "receipt slip invoice reminder"

+  For each style there will be a button on the order/show page

+5. Go through the templates and see what you need to change.

 Extra
 =====